techlore/go-incognito/Scripts/Section 3/3_ Permissions _ Settings.md

 the app isn’t even open.
 Additionally, Uber also got caught for working with Apple on a secret permission allowing them to copy a user’s screen content.

-**Uber gets picked on A LOT in this lesson, which sparks the question: What about Lyft?
-They are a
-    smaller company, but this doesn’t protect everything from getting out.
-Lyft has also come under some fire, as seen in this article: https://techcrunch.com/2018/01/25/lyft-god-view/**

 On the topic of cars...Tesla is an excellent company that makes phenomenal cars.
 When you buy a Tesla, you’re given a consent form which gives you the ability to allow Tesla to record any information about your car over a wireless